PeteMontgomery/mucon/readme.md

 --------------------------
 - Microservices - at least two conceptions: Tiny (cell-like) vs ABC (larger)

-Lightning Talk: How to Explain Microservices to your Grandma, Francesco Renzi
+Lightning Talk: How to Explain Microservices to your Grandma Francesco Renzi
 -------------------------------------------------------------